say your name ⦿

 The Krinner Christmas tree stand ⦿

-American Christmas tree stands are an abomination.
+Most Christmas tree stands are awful.
 A typical home store will have a display of ones like these, which I saw on display at Home Depot.

 In stark contrast is the Krinner Christmas tree stand, which I paid €30 for at Bauhaus in Berlin.
 Opening it each year is like an early Christmas present.